 Related: The Best Portable Grills

 The compact grill features a 15,000 BTUs stainless steel loop burner, a porcelain-enameled cast-iron grill surface, and a reliable twist-start electric ignition.
 The double-walled stainless-steel cover distributes heat evenly for delicious food every time.
+These features, plus the precision temperature gauge, are attributes to the ability to control the temperature and help reduce flare-ups.
 Its collapsible base pops open and locks into place, so it’s easy to set up anywhere.
 Two shelves fold out to provide ample space for plates or condiments, then fold back up for your next grilling adventure.
+A few reviewers do note that the grate is hard to clean post-barbecue.

 Dimensions (DxWxH): 21 x 42.8 x 36 inches | Cooking Area: 240 square inches | BTU/hour: 15,000